 Extroversion Personality

-We need to scale the data using MinMaxScaler to scale between 0–1.
-Scaling helps in optimizing the model's performance and generating better results.
+We need to scale the data using MinMaxScaler between 0–1.
+Scaling helps in optimizing the model’s performance and generate better results.

 Now, we have our data in the desired format.
 So let’s take a step ahead and gets our hands dirty by forming five clusters where each cluster corresponds to each personality train from the OCEAN model.
 For this problem, we are using the K-means clustering algorithm.
 After performing clustering, we have our results: